aeboyaci/ecommerce-backend/README.md

 ## Backend Implementation for an E-Commerce App
 **Ahmet Eren BOYACI**

-I developed a backend for an e-commerce app to demonstrate my backend development skills.
+I developed a scalable backend for an e-commerce app to demonstrate my backend development skills.

 - Docker & Docker-Compose
 - PostgreSQL